acani/acani.github.com/opportunity/index.md

 * How could I get started learning iOS development?

-  The best way is to start with an idea for an iPhone app (How about acani?) and to build it!
+  The best way is to start with an idea for an iPhone app (How about Acani?) and to build it!
 Hands on experience and learning as you go is golden!

   Once you have an idea for an app that you'd like to make, [Download Xcode][2].
 It's free if you register as an Apple Developer.